 Dutch law requires that everyone living in the Netherlands has adequate health insurance.
 This means you need to take out an adequate health insurance policy before you come to the Netherlands.

 If you are applying for a Utrecht University bachelor’s or master’s programme, your insurance must cover at least the first twelve months of your stay.
 If you are an exchange student, your health insurance must cover at least your official exchange period at Utrecht University in the Netherlands.

 Please note that the start date of the insurance cover needs to be 1 September 2023.
 You are advised to ensure that the cover starts earlier if you will arrive in the Netherlands before 1 September, although this is not mandatory for the visa/residence permit application.

-- Your health insurance must cover medical expenses at cost.
-That means there can be no limit to the amount that will be covered for e.g. a doctor’s visit or hospitalisation.
+- Your health insurance must cover the full cost of your medical expenses.
+This means there must be no limit to the amount that will be covered for e.g. a doctor’s visit or hospitalisation.

-- If you are insured via social security or welfare in your own country, check whether there is a reciprocal agreement between your country and the Netherlands with regard to health insurance.
-Make sure that your health insurance covers the Dutch tariffs, as medical costs are (very) high!
+- If the social security or welfare system in your own country provides insurance cover, check whether there is a reciprocal agreement between your country and the Netherlands for health insurance.
+Make sure your health insurance covers the Dutch tariffs, as medical costs are (very) high!

-- In the Netherlands, make sure you always carry proof of health insurance with you.
-You will need it whenever you use health services in the Netherlands.
+- Make sure you always carry proof of your health insurance cover with you in the Netherlands.
+You will need it whenever you use healthcare services here.

 Working whilst studying?